Health Insurance in Wellington

 Why do Wellington residents need private health insurance?

-Wellington's public health system experiences significant demand pressures, with elective surgery waiting times averaging 5-15 months.
-Private health insurance provides faster access to Wellington's private hospitals and specialist network, typically reducing wait times to 3-6 weeks for covered procedures.
+Wellington's public health system experiences significant demand pressures, with elective surgery wait times that can be lengthy — see Te Whatu Ora wait-time dashboards for current figures.
+Private health insurance provides faster access to Wellington's private hospitals and specialist network.

 How much does health insurance cost in Wellington?